realA10001986/Dash-Gauges/Hardware.md

 #### Connecting a Time Travel button

 The Control Board has a Time Travel button (marked "TT").
 If you want to connect an external Time Travel button, connect it to the "TT" and "3V3" pins of the "Time Travel" connector [red_3].

+#### Door switches

+The Control Board has two connectors for switches meant to signal when a car door is opened or closed, in order to play a "door open" or "door close" sound.

+"Door 1" is the left hand side door, "Door 2" on the right hand side.
+This is important because the sound can optionally be played through the TCD's line-out in stereo, and it can be configured to play door sounds on only one stereo channel matching the door location.

+The switches need to short/open "D1" and "C", and "D2" and "C" respectively.

+The D2 pin can alternatively be used to output a signal on time travel; the pin goes HIGH at the start of the temporal displacement, and LOW on "re-entry".
+It mirrors a respective signal on the TCD.
+This can be used to connect, for instance, flux bands to light up during the "time travel".
+Please do not use the pin to power the connected prop, use a relay instead.

 #### Connecting a TCD to the Dash Gauges by wire